 Transitions between Key Stages are given further focus at review meetings in Year I and Year 5 to ensure the pupil has as smooth a transition as possible.
+Additional strategies are implemented based on needs of the pupils.

 Safeguarding must be a priority for all those who support children with SEND.
 Any concerns regarding the safety or wellbeing of any child with SEND must be immediately reported through the schools referral process to the DCPO (see Safeguarding Policy)